-Want to hear how one of the world’s biggest suppliers of credit reports uses a data catalog to their strategic advantage?
+Want to hear how one of the world’s biggest suppliers of credit reports uses an enterprise data catalog to their strategic advantage?
 Here’s a quick snapshot below (or click here if you would rather watch a short video ).

 Creditsafe is the world’s most used supplier of company credit reports with over 200,000 subscription customers worldwide, operating in 16 international offices across 12 countries on 3 continents.